-For instance, investigative studies supported by NIDDK led to a groundbreaking discovery that helps explain racial and ethnic disparities that increase risks for kidney disease, which can lead to earlier detection and treatment.
-The finding that African

-Americans with two variants of the APOL1 gene are likely to progress to kidney failure faster than other ethnicities paves the way for future research to unlock better preventive therapies and gene-based cures.
+For instance, investigative studies supported by NIDDK led to a groundbreaking discovery that helps explain racial and ethnic disparities that increase risks for kidney disease, which can lead to earlier detection and better treatment.
+The finding that African Americans with two variants of the APOL1 gene are likely to progress to kidney failure faster than other ethnicities paves the way for future research to unlock better preventive therapies and gene-based cures.

-Recent findings from NIDDK's Chronic Renal Insufficiency Cohort (CRIC) Study led to the discovery that the progression of kidney disease is associated with less efficient pumping of blood by the heart.
-Further research exploring the mechanisms for this development could lead to new interventions that could slow down the progression of kidney disease.
+Recent findings from NIDDK's Chronic Renal Insufficiency Cohort (CRIC) Study are helping uncover why patients with kidney disease are at greater risker for heart disease, the leading cause of death among patients with kidney failure.
+Further research exploring the mechanisms for this development could lead to new interventions for preventing heart disease.